List of Intangible Assets

 #1 – Goodwill

-Goodwill is only recorded in the balance sheet when one company acquires another company or two companies complete a merger.
-When a company acquires another company, anything which is paid beyond the net value of the company due to its brand reputation is called goodwill and would be recorded in the acquirer’s balance sheet.
+Goodwill is only recorded in the balance sheet when one company acquires another company or two companies complete a mergerMergerMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm..
+When a company acquires another company, anything which is paid beyond the net value of the company due to its brand reputation is called Goodwill and would be recorded in the acquirer’s balance sheet.
 Goodwill is a separate line item from intangible assets.

 #2 – Brand Equity

-It’s a kind of intangible asset of any company which we cannot touch but have commercial value, which is responsible to increase sales of the company’s products.
-Brand equity is also not a physical asset but determined by consumer perception and has an economic value which helps in increasing sales of the company products.
+It’s a kind of intangible asset of any company which we cannot touch but have commercial value, which is responsible for increasing sales of the company’s products.
+Brand equity is also not a physical asset but determined by consumer perception and has an economic value, which helps in increasing sales of the company products.

 The consumer is willing to pay extra than the product’s worth to receive the value of the brand due to high brand equity.
 That is the reason brand equity would have economic value and considered as Intangible asset.